seanwhs/Tutorials/NextJS/Geymatter-Ledger/Appendices/C-Git.md

 # Appendix C: Command Cheat Sheet

-Every terminal command used across the entire series, grouped by purpose, with what it does, when you'd run it, and — critically — what its output should look like when it succeeds, so you can immediately tell "did that actually work?" without guessing.
+Every terminal command used across the entire series, grouped by purpose, with what it does, when you'd run it, and what its output should look like when it succeeds.

 ## C.1 — Environment Setup Commands (Part 1)

 ```bash
 node -v
 ```
-**Purpose:** Confirm Node.js is installed and meets Next.js 16's minimum version.
+**Purpose:** Confirm Node.js meets Next.js 16's minimum version.
 **Expected output:** `v22.11.0` (or any `v20.9.x`+ / `v22.x`).
-**Run when:** Once, at the very start, and any time you suspect a version mismatch (e.g., switching computers).

 ```bash
 npm -v
 ```
-**Purpose:** Confirm npm (bundled with Node) is available.
+**Purpose:** Confirm npm is available.
 **Expected output:** A version string like `10.9.0`.

 ```bash